pantheon-systems/documentation/source/content/solr-drupal-8.md

 If your search needs include geospatial search, emojis, or multilingual search, consider [OpenSolr](/opensolr) or another alternative search.

-Pantheon Search supports [Search API Solr 8.x-1.x](https://www.drupal.org/project/search_api_solr), which is currently unsupported by Solr.
+Pantheon Search supports [Search API Solr 8.x-1.x](https://www.drupal.org/project/search_api_solr), which will reach end-of-life in December 2020.
 Search API Solr 8.x-1.x should continue to work as long as the Search API Pantheon module is also being used, following the installation directions below.

 </Alert>